1 / Type of Mulch

 Picking the right mulch for your gardening needs is an important step in determining how much of the product you will need.

-Fine Mulch: Fine mulches include products like bark mulch, which is partially decomposed wood products and shredded mulches commonly found in nurseries.
+Fine Mulch: Fine mulches include products like ground hugger & forest floor mulch, which is partially decomposed wood products and shredded mulches commonly found in nurseries.
 These products are useful for adding a bit of colour to your garden, as well as improving your soil and encouraging the growth of your plants.

-Coarse Mulch: Coarse Mulch includes pine nuggets and bark chips.
+Coarse Mulch: Coarse Mulch includes bark nuggets.
 These are not shredded products and are good for controlling weeds and making your garden look better.
-However, since it has not began to decompose, it is best used where there isn't the need for soil improvement.
+However, since it has not begun to decompose, it is best used where there isn't the need for soil improvement.

 For non even numbers, you will want to round up to the nearest whole number to get the total cubic metres of mulch you will need for your garden.
 If you have a round bed, you will want to find the radius of the bed and square it by multiplying it by itself.
 Then, multiply the resulting number by 3.14.
 Once you have the resulting number, you find the depth and total number just as you would with a rectangular bed.
 This process will help take the guesswork out of buying mulch.
 By using this method, you can finish styling your garden and enjoy the view even quicker after a hard days work.